-Microsoft has made the implementation of the User Account Control settings much friendlier in Windows 8.
-After getting feedback that in Windows Vista, that the User Account Control or UAC prompt would often irritate users, due to its frequent appearance, Microsoft in Windows 7 reduced the appearance of the UAC prompts and further polished and improved upon the UAC user experience in Windows 8.
+Microsoft has made the implementation of the User Account Control settings much friendlier on Windows 8/10.
+After getting feedback that in Windows Vista, that the User Account Control or UAC prompt would often irritate users, due to its frequent appearance, Microsoft in Windows 7 reduced the appearance of the UAC prompts and further polished and improved upon the UAC user experience in Windows 10/8.

 The User Account Control basically notifies you before changes are made to your PC – not all changes, but only those which require Administrator level permissions.
 These changes could have been initiated by the user, by the operation system, by a genuine software – or even malware!
 Every time such an administrator level change is initiated, Windows UAC will prompt the user for approval or denial.
 If the user approves the change, the change is made; in not, no changes are made to the system.
 Till such a time that the UAC appears, the screen may go dark.

 Broadly speaking, the following are some of the actions which may trigger a UAC prompt:

 - Installing Drivers & ActiveX controls

 - Installing/Configuring Windows Update

 - Accessing, Viewing or Changing another User’s files & folders

 - And even while changing UAC settings

 Its default settings is:

 Notify me only when apps try to make changes to my computer